Kubectl Exec: How to Execute Shell Commands Into a Container (With Examples)?

 Conclusion

-If you have a Docker container that is not yet deployed to a Kubernetes cluster, you can still execute shell commands inside the container using the "docker exec" command.
+If you have a Docker container that's not yet deployed to a Kubernetes cluster, you can still execute shell commands inside the container using the docker exec command.
 This article below covers this topic in detail: Docker Exec: How to Enter Into a Docker Container's Shell?